Can You REALLY Learn to Sing on Zoom, Skype or FaceTime?

 But in order to do that, you may need the help of a great voice teacher.

-And since you can’t travel to in-person lessons at the moment, the obvious question is this:
+And since you may not have a great voice teacher within driving distance or be able to attend live lessons at the moment, the obvious question is this:

 Can you REALLY learn to sing on Skype?
 (Or FaceTime, Zoom, Messenger or Hangouts)